Attacks on Assurance (1)

 A Sermon on Ephesians 6:10-13Read more

-Do you struggle with assurance of your salvation?
-Do you feel tormented by past sins or disbelieve that you could truly be saved?
-In this sermon focused on Ephesians 6:10-13, Dr. Martyn Lloyd-Jones diagnoses the real cause of our struggles with assurance.
-Often times, he tells us, the devil causes us to question whether anyone can be sure of their salvation or he makes us feel presumptuous to be so certain of our salvation.
-The truth is, only the devil makes us look back at sin—Christ makes us look back to his work on the cross.
-That is what we must place our confidence in.
-God commands us to be certain of our salvation and to know the truth that we are saved in 1 John 5.
-Do not be so busied with the state of your spiritual health that you make yourself ill.
-Lay hold of the promise of salvation and rest in Christ!
+The Christian can struggle with assurance of salvation, feel tormented by past sins, or disbelieve that they could truly be saved.
+In this sermon focused on Ephesians 6:10–13 titled “Attacks on Assurance (1),” Dr. Martyn Lloyd-Jones diagnoses the real cause of struggles with assurance.
+Often the devil causes the Christian to question whether anyone can be sure of their salvation or he makes them feel presumptuous to be so certain of their salvation.
+The truth is that only the devil makes one look back at sin—Christ makes them look back to His work on the cross.
+That is where the Christian must place their confidence.
+God commands His people to be certain of their salvation and to know the truth that they are saved as seen in 1 John 5.
+Christians are encouraged to not be so busied with the state of their spiritual health that they make themselves ill but instead lay hold of the promise of salvation and rest in Christ.

 Additional Scripture Translations

 10Finally, be strong in the Lord and in the strength of His might.
 11Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
 12For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 13Therefore, take up the full armor of God, so that you will be able to resist on the evil day, and having done everything, to stand firm.